Confirm That You Are Pregnant:

 Deciding What to Do:

-To reach a decision that you will feel OK about, it is important to do a lot of self-exploration.
+In addition to seeking pregnancy support, to reach a decision that you will feel okay about, it is important to do a lot of self-exploration.
 You may wish to think about personal issues like:

 - What are my plans for the future?

 - What is going on presently in my life?

 - What is best for me in the long run?